Fiori-Tracker/fioritracker.github.io/2020FPS01/rel/sys.md

 6. Display

-7. Switch on the debugging /h in the menu bar and enter
+7. Switch on the debugging /h in the menu bar and press `enter`

 8. Edit the code “Show to Edit” as shown